bediger4000/linked_lists/README.md

 I'm going to write code that rearranges the given list.
 * Should the result sub-list nodes be in any particular order?
-The example has the result nodes in the same relative order after partitioning.
+The example has the result nodes in the same relative order after partitioning, but it says "could be" about the example solution.
-Is this important?

 My [first code](partition.go) seems kind of clunky.
-It's essentially walking the original linked list, constructing two sub-lists based on the value of the current node's data.
+It walks the original linked list, constructing two sub-lists based on the value of the current node's data as it goes.
 In this version I chose to keep the sub-list data values in the same relative order as in the original list.
 This means keeping a tail pointer for each sub-list,